 Seamus the blacksmith from a small village in Galway, went to see the doctor with a badly damaged foot.
 The injury looked really painful and Seamus’s foot had a large black and purple bruise on it.

-The doctor was surprised, for Seamus was a careful man.
-I guess you would need to be as a blacksmith.
+The doctor was surprised, for Seamus was usually such a careful man.
+I guess you would need to be if you were a blacksmith.

-“What happened to you, Seamus?” the doctor asked.
+“What on earth happened to you, Seamus?” the doctor asked.

 The doctor saw where this was going and quickly interrupted him.